-Hybrid evening courses are defined as courses with blended educational environments that utilize both online and face-to-face experiences to meet learning objectives.
+Hybrid, or synchronous evening courses are defined as courses with blended educational environments that utilize both online and face-to-face experiences to meet learning objectives.
 For the BAS program, hybrid evening courses require a weekly real-time discussion with the remainder of required activities completed online through a course management system or equivalent technology.

 - Hybrid evening courses do require a fixed-schedule visits to the BC campus either in-person OR from a distance through the use of web conferencing software.

 - All activities can be completed geographically remote from the BC campus, but the student is responsible for arranging time and a location suitable for participating in the real-time discussion